A Cartography of Open Collaboration in Open Source AI: Mapping Practices, Motivations, and Governance in 14 Open Large Language Model Projects: Collaboration Challenges and On-ramps throughout the Open LLM Lifecycle (RQ1)

 \section{Collaboration Challenges and On-ramps throughout the Open LLM Lifecycle (RQ1)}

-In this section, we present our findings on where and how open collaboration takes place in each stage of the open LLM lifecycle, highlighting collaboration on-ramps and challenges at each stage.
+In this section, we present our findings on where and how open collaboration occurs at each stage of the open LLM lifecycle, highlighting collaboration on-ramps and challenges at each stage.
+The Challenges (Ch) and Cn-ramps (OnR) are synthesised per phase (pre-training (PreTr), Post-training (PostTr), Post-release Reuse (PostRe)) and area of collaboration (model, data, software, evaluation, non-technical, compute).
+Challenges and On-ramps are abbreviated [Phase][Challenge/On-ramp number in the phase].
+An overview is provided in Fig.~\ref{fig:framework}, and a more thorough description and reporting of each challenge and on-ramp is provided in~\ref{app:collab-challenges-and-onramps}.